Tricklebyte/ConfigCore/README.md

 ## Objectives
 * Manage application configuration settings from a secure, centralized database or API.
 * Remove sensitive configuration data from source code files.
-* Eliminate the need to install and maintain host variables.
+* Eliminate the need to install and maintain environment variables on multiple hosts.

 # ConfigCore.ApiSource - API Configuration Source/Provider
-Custom configuration provider uses an HTTP client to fetch configuration data from a REST API.
+Custom configuration provider uses an HTTP client to retrieve configuration data from a REST API.
-Extension methods on IConfigurationBuilder
+Extension methods on IConfigurationBuilder are used to add the API Configuration Source to the IConfigurationBuilder prior to calling Build.
-Three overloads are available for adding the APISource and Provider to the other chained configuration providers during configuration build:
+When the configuration is built, the API Provider will use an HTTP Client to retrieve key/value settings pairs from the API and add them to the configuration like any other configuration provider.
+Settings from previous providers in the chain will be overwritten by the API sourced settings if the keys are the same.
+Use the ConfigCore.ApiSource with your other configuration providers, in the correct order for your desired precedence.

 ## IConfigurationBuilder.AddApiSource Extension Method
 Adds the API Source to the configuration builder source chain prior to configuration build.
  Overloads